-There are extensive shopping areas with comprehensive facilities and a great variety of bars and restaurants, as well as prestigious areas for press conferences, workshops and congresses.
+There are extensive shopping areas with comprehensive facilities and various bars and restaurants, and prestigious areas for press conferences, workshops, and congresses.

 The Universal Hall was built for smaller and more commercial events.
 The total capacity of the Universal Hall, connected to the neighbouring arena by a pedestrian corridor, is about 2,300 seats.

-The Universal Hall is used for events such as film and theatre performances, discotheques, balls, dance shows, sports races, concerts, meetings, conferences and congresses, fashion shows, TV programmes, gala evenings, banquets, exhibitions and fairs.
+The Universal Hall is used for film and theatre performances, discotheques, balls, dance shows, sports races, concerts, meetings, conferences and congresses, fashion shows, TV programmes, gala evenings, banquets, exhibitions and fairs.

 The Arena hosted the Final Four of the Euro league in 2006.
-It has also hosted a number of concerts since its opening, including Madonna, Depeche Mode, R.E.M., Queen, Luciano Pavarotti, Phil Collins, Slade, Red Hot Chili Peppers, Kylie Minogue, Pink, Coldplay, Vanessa Mae, Guns N’ Roses, Pearl Jam, Bryan Adams, Christina Aguilera, Shakira, Celine Dion, Linkin Park, Gwen Stefani and many others.
+It has also hosted many concerts since its opening, including Madonna, Depeche Mode, R.E.M., Queen, Luciano Pavarotti, Phil Collins, Slade, Red Hot Chili Peppers, Kylie Minogue, Pink, Coldplay, Vanessa Mae, Guns N’ Roses, Pearl Jam, Bryan Adams, Christina Aguilera, Shakira, Celine Dion, Linkin Park, Gwen Stefani and many others.

 Problems with construction

-The original idea was to build the Arena in time to host the 2003 World Ice Hockey Championship, but due to problems with investors and surprisingly with distrust of the government, it was finished a year later in 2004.
-Due to that, the Czech ice hockey governing body had to switch that tournament to Finland.
-The Arena’s main backer then became Sazka as (a Czech betting company) but at present it is 02 (the mobile company).
-Many criticised the whole idea, especially various parts of the media, but most critics have changed their minds and praised it when it was finished.
+The original idea was to build the Arena in time to host the 2003 World Ice Hockey Championship.
+But due to problems with investors and surprisingly with distrust of the government, it was finished a year later, in 2004.
+Because of that, the Czech ice hockey governing body had to switch that tournament to Finland.
+The Arena’s main backer then became Sazka (a Czech betting company), but at present, it is 02 (the mobile company).
+Many criticised the whole idea, especially various media parts, but most critics had changed their minds and praised it when it was finished.

 Future of the Arena